|Primary Faculty Mentor:||Dr. Karen Mason and Dr. Ray Pendleton|

 - Over the four years each student will complete case studies.
 The case studies provide both a logical and a developmental progression as diagnostic and conceptual skills emerge and are enhanced.

 - Students will also complete practica hours at sites outside normal ministry or work locations.
-These sites should be chosen to give the students a variety of counseling settings.
-The sites are set up by the student and approved by the mentor as appropriate to meet the educational needs of the program.
+Students are advised on how to set up agreements with sites fitting their interest, these sites should be chosen to give the students a variety of counseling settings.

 - To create through the cohort model of the program a dimension of Christian community and spiritual nurturing so that students form strong friendships with one another and enter long-term relationships with the scholars who guide the learning experience.